Hot spinach dip is the best appetizer for hosting – it’s delicious, crave-able, and super easy to whip up!Jump to Recipe

 - 1 tsp garlic powder

-- Line or grease your crock pot, then add everything in.
+- Line or grease slow cooker, then add everything in.

-If you reheat this, add more milk each time.
-Otherwise you end up with a rubbery mess.
+If you reheat this, add more milk each time before reheating and stir.
+Otherwise, you end up with a rubbery mess.
+This just makes up for the moisture lost when reheating.